 Colin Cannon is a renowned guitarist, composer and educator widely embraced by fans of modern jazz, the jam band scene and the "new music" world.
 Cannon's music has been described as seamlessly blending genres from jazz-rock to the avant-garde and, more recently, as blurring the lines between modern jazz and contemporary classical music.
 All About Jazz Magzine wrote of Cannon's most recent album, "the music deserves not to be categorized."

 Cannon is based in New York City where he is a regular performer in some of the world's most famous jazz venues including the Blue Note and the 55 Bar, where he has shared bills with Ron Carter, Larry Carlton and Christian Scott to name a few.
-In addition to performing, writing and recording, Cannon is among the most sought after guitar, theory and composition instructors in New York City.
+In addition to performing, writing and recording, Cannon is one of the most sought after private guitar, theory and composition instructors in New York City.

 Ranked in the top 5 jazz albums of 2016 (AXS Magazine), Colin Cannon's latest work Intermission (Farewell) marks a goodbye to the 'Colin Cannon Quartet' and a hello to something new.
 With orchestral compositions and arrangements incorporating more than 20 musicians and vocalists, an array of soundscapes and a theme of audio samples from the 1950s, Intermission has been praised as "one of the most charismatic releases in recent years" (All About Jazz), expanding upon the audaciousness and reach that marked Cannon's previous work.